 Introduction to Differential Amplifier

-- In below figure the basic differential amplifier circuit is shown.
+- In below figure, the basic differential amplifier circuit is shown.

 - You can see that this circuitry has 2 inputs and 2 outputs.

-- First of all the voltage across both inputs is zero volts and both emitters have voltage -0.7 volts as shown in figure denoted as (a).
+- First of all the voltage across both inputs is zero volts and both emitters have a voltage -0.7 volts as shown in figure denoted as (a).

 IE1=IE2